 When it comes to the lyrics, there isn't much to explain.
 Whether you are Christian or not, you have heard this hymn more then a few times in your life.
 The message is basically about awaiting the birth of Jesus Christ and celebrating his arrival.
 The message is simple and very effective.
 It gets to the point and is written in a way that both Christian and non Christians alike can really enjoy it.
 It never gets old and is something everybody can pick up on.

 I must say, I give props to Tarja for will to trying something different that hasn't been done before with a Christmas song.
 I think it gets a little darker then a Christmas song should be, but it doesn't get over blown and she seems to keep it in check, more then some of the other songs on the "Am Spirits and Ghosts" album.
 However, this isn't a song for everybody though, even among rockers and metal heads.
 If you prefer Trans Siberian Orchestra or the classic style Christmas music, then you will not like this song.
 On the other hand, if you are a Tarja fan and/or you are looking for a new take on Christmas music, then you might enjoy this song.
 I give Tarja's cover of O Come Emmanuel a 3 out of 5.

-(Thanks for reading the blog, if you like the blog and would like to support it, support the blog on Partreon, Facebook or Minds.com.
-Links provided below.)
+(Thanks for checking out this review.
+If you like this review and would like to support the blog, follow me on Facebook, Minds.com, or support the blog on Patreon.
+Links shown below.)